What is Rudolf Steiner’s Path to Freedom?

 The Philosophy Of Freedom

 I have no illusions as to the characteristics of the present time.
 I know how much a stereotypical attitude, lacking all individuality, is prevalent everywhere.
 Many flaunt a way of life that follows only the current cultural trends.
 But I also know that many of my contemporaries strive to conduct their lives in the direction of the principles I have suggested.
 To them I dedicate this book.
-It is not meant to offer the "only possible" way to Truth, but to describe the path taken by one for whom truth is central.
+It does not claim to offer the only possible way to truth, but is meant to describe the path taken by one whose heart is set upon truth.
+TPOF 0.6

 Path Of Rudolf Steiner